Non-destructive testing (NDT) at Technomix.

 • Energy and power plant sector

-• Tube, wire and semi-finished products industry
+• Pipe, wire, and semi-finished products industry

 • Metal processing and heat treatment

-Which norms and standards are relevant?
+Which standards are relevant?

 Contact & consultation on eddy current testing